 Each student pursuing a Master of Arts degree in one of the clinical mental health counseling options must successfully pass the Counselor Preparation Comprehensive Examination (CPCE).
 The CPCE has 160 questions with 20 questions in each of the eight content areas.
 Three of the 20 questions for each area are developmental/ experimental so the highest possible score on the exam is 136.
-In order to pass this exam, students must obtain a score of 95 or 70%.
+In order to pass this exam, students must obtain a score of 1/4 standard deviation below the mean rounded to the next whole number or obtaining a raw score of 9/17 in each of the eight core competency areas.
 Students are encouraged to take the CPCE during the first month of their final semester.
 This will allow students multiple opportunities to take the exam.
-Once students have successfully completed the CPCE and obtained a passing score, it is their responsibility to submit their score to the Counselor Education Administrative Assistant at gradcounseling@mobap.edu.
+Once students have successfully completed the CPCE and obtained a passing score, it is their responsibility to submit their score to the Counselor Education Program Coordinator at gradcounseling@mobap.edu.
 Students will not be cleared for graduation until their CPCE score is received.